martinschneider/orzo/README.md

 To make the code less verbose, public fields and static imports are heavily used.
 This might not be considered best practice for other Java projects but it serves its purpose well for this one.

 ## Lexer
-The Lexer uses a [`PushbackReader`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/io/PushbackReader.html) with a wrapper around it which keeps track of line information to facilitate useful error messages.
+The Lexer uses a [`PushbackReader`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/io/PushbackReader.html) with a small wrapper to keep track of line numbers (for error handling).

-Its input is a [`File`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/io/File.html), the output is a [`TokenList`](src/main/java/io/github/martinschneider/orzo/lexer/TokenList.java).
+Its input is a [`File`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/io/File.html) and it returns a [`TokenList`](src/main/java/io/github/martinschneider/orzo/lexer/TokenList.java).

 ### Parser

-The Parser takes a [`TokenList`](src/main/java/io/github/martinschneider/orzo/lexer/TokenList.java) and produces a [`Clazz`](src/main/java/io/github/martinschneider/orzo/parser/prdocutions/Clazz.java) instance which represents the AST of the program.
+The Parser takes a [`TokenList`](src/main/java/io/github/martinschneider/orzo/lexer/TokenList.java) and produces a list of [`Clazz`](src/main/java/io/github/martinschneider/orzo/parser/prdocutions/Clazz.java) objects which represent the AST of the program.

-A [`TokenList`](src/main/java/io/github/martinschneider/orzo/lexer/TokenList.java) has a pointer which keeps track of its current position.
+A [`TokenList`](src/main/java/io/github/martinschneider/orzo/lexer/TokenList.java) has a pointer which keeps track of the current token processed by the parser.

-There is (roughly) one implementation of the [`ProdParser`](src/main/java/io/github/martinschneider/orzo/parser/ProdParser.java) interface [for every production](src/main/java/io/github/martinschneider/orzo/parser) in the grammar.
+There is one implementation of the [`ProdParser`](src/main/java/io/github/martinschneider/orzo/parser/ProdParser.java) interface [for every production](src/main/java/io/github/martinschneider/orzo/parser) in the grammar.
 Its `parse` method will return a production if it matches and `null` otherwise.
 It must also set the pointer in the [`TokenList`](src/main/java/io/github/martinschneider/orzo/lexer/TokenList.java) accordingly:

-> If there is a match, the token index must point to the next token after that match.
-If there is no match, the token index must be restored to the val before parse has been called.
+> If there is a match, the token index must point to the next token after the match.
+If there is no match, the token index must be restored to the val before `parse` has been called.

 This allows passing the [`TokenList`](src/main/java/io/github/martinschneider/orzo/lexer/TokenList.java) through the different sub-parsers.

-We use a very simplistic dependency injection pattern to call different [`ProdParser`](src/main/java/io/github/martinschneider/orzo/parser/ProdParser.java) implementations from each other.
-Each class has an instance of [`ParserContext`](src/main/java/io/github/martinschneider/orzo/parser/ParserContext.java) which has references to everything else.
+We use a simple dependency injection pattern to call different [`ProdParser`](src/main/java/io/github/martinschneider/orzo/parser/ProdParser.java) implementations from each other.
+Each class has an instance of [`ParserContext`](src/main/java/io/github/martinschneider/orzo/parser/ParserContext.java) which has references to all parsers.

 ### Code generator

-The Code generator takes the AST returned by the parser and outputs a byte array (wrapped inside an [`Output`](src/main/java/io/github/martinschneider/orzo/codegen/Output.java) object) which is then written to a JVM-compatible class file.
+The Code generator takes the AST returned by the parser and outputs a byte array (wrapped inside an [`Output`](src/main/java/io/github/martinschneider/orzo/codegen/Output.java) object) which is then written to a JVM class file.

-Similarly to the parser, there is one implementation of [`StatementGenerator`](src/main/java/io/github/martinschneider/orzo/codegen/statement/StatementGenerator.java) [for each statement type](src/main/java/io/github/martinschneider/orzo/codegen/statement) and a similar dependency injection concept (see [`CGContext`](src/main/java/io/github/martinschneider/orzo/codegen/CGContext.java)).
+Similarly to the parser, there is one implementation of [`StatementGenerator`](src/main/java/io/github/martinschneider/orzo/codegen/generators/StatementGenerator.java) [for each statement type](src/main/java/io/github/martinschneider/orzo/codegen/generators) and a similar dependency injection concept (see [`CGContext`](src/main/java/io/github/martinschneider/orzo/codegen/CGContext.java)).
+Besides, there are some shared generators for basic operations.

 ### Tests

 High coverage with meaningful tests is crucial for a project like this.
-There are five types of tests used:
+There are several types of tests:

  - Lexer: [unit tests](src/test/java/io/github/martinschneider/orzo/lexer) for each token type
  - Parser: [unit tests](src/test/java/io/github/martinschneider/orzo/parser) for each production type
- - Code Generator: [unit tests](src/test/java/io/github/martinschneider/orzo/codegen) for each production/statement type (currently missing)
+ - Code Generator: [unit tests](src/test/java/io/github/martinschneider/orzo/codegen) for each production/statement type (WIP)
  - [integration tests](src/test/java/io/github/martinschneider/orzo/OrzoTest.java) compiling [sample programs](src/test/resources/io/github/martinschneider/orzo/tests) using Orzo and verifying their output against [predefined expectations](src/test/resources/io/github/martinschneider/orzo/tests/output)
+ - bytecode regression tests: this checks whether the bytecode created by the integration tests matches the one of the previous version.
+This can be useful to check whether changes to the code generation have any unexpected side effects
- - self-compilation tests (WIP)
+ - self-compilation tests: check whether Orzo can successfuly compile its own source code (WIP)